EvgeniiZorin/Handbook_Databases/README.md

 *Ver 3.0.0*

-> This is a practical handbook outlining the most important concepts and commands in SQL.
-When writing this material, I intended it to be a hands-on manual on how to achieve a specific objective in SQL, rather than to be an exhaustive piece of writing about every aspect of the language. *Please note that, unless explicity stated, the commands are given for PostgreSQL*.
+> This is a practical handbook outlining the most important concepts and commands in SQL and noSQL databases.
+When writing this material, I intended it to be a hands-on manual on how to achieve a specific objective in querying databases, rather than to be an exhaustive piece of writing about every aspect of the language.
-> .
+>
 > Evgenii Zorin

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)